 Buying a flat?
 Leasehold conveyancing in Loughborough

-Ensure that you are fully-informed regarding your decision to buy a leasehold property - Contact our team of leasehold specialists on 0800 612 0377 today.
+Make sure that you are fully-informed regarding your decision to buy a leasehold property with our team of leasehold conveyancing solicitors.

 Buying a 'New Build' property in Loughborough?

-24 newly-constructed homes have been bought in Loughborough in 2018 so far, based on data published by Her Majesty's Land Registry.
-The average cost of new build homes in Loughborough is £211,094.
+24 new build properties have been bought in Loughborough in 2018 so far, according to local information gathered by the Land Registry.
+The average price for Loughborough new builds is £211,094.

 Conservation areas in Leicestershire